-Lime has been used for centuries to kill mold but a typical lime wash has disadvantages.
+Lime has been used for at least 10,000 years to kill mold but a typical lime wash has disadvantages.
 Dangerous chemicals have historically been used to compensate for some of these disadvantages.
 There is a better way.
 Instead of forcing chemical solutions for natural problems, we find nature has provided better solutions.
 Lime Prime is the result!
 We believe inorganic technology is the way of the future.
 Lime Prime is an amazing primer for the whole house and the best thing we've ever seen for mold clean up projects.
 No ethylene glycol!

 Smooth Surfaces: 250-350 Sq Ft. / Gallon (such as painted drywall.)

 Rough Surfaces: 100-250 Sq Ft. / Gallon (such as uncoated concrete block).

-STIR: Stir with a drill mixer for 3 minutes or until creamy.
-It is a thick product and Lime can thicken sometimes in the can.
+STIR: Stir with a drill mixer until creamy.
+Lime Prime is normally very easy to mix but Lime can thicken sometimes in the can.
 It always mixes up into a nice creamy consistency with a good mixing.
 A stirrer stick or whisk can also be used but takes longer.
 Pouring the product back and forth into an empty container is another way of mixing.
 Of these methods a simple paint mixer attachment on a drill is the easiest.

 APPLICATION: Brush, roll or spray.
 Apply one coat for most areas.
 Apply two coats for severe areas.

 DILUTION: None necessary.
 If spraying dilute up to 4:1 ratio by adding 1/2 to 1 Gallon of water to 4 Gallons Lime Prime as needed.
 Gallons can be diluted 1/2 to 1 quart of water per gallon as needed.
 4:1 is a good ratio for spraying Wall Cavities and Frames.